yogku/yogku/README.md

 - 👋 Hi, I’m Yogesh Kumar
-- 👀 I’m interested in web devlopment and cloude computing.
+- 👀 I’m interested in learning more about DevOps.
-- 🌱 I’m currently learning Micrisoft Azure
 - 💞️ I’m looking to collaborate on VM
 - 📫 How to reach me yogkumail@gmail.com